noisland/docker/docs/sources/commandline/cli.rst

       -D=false: Enable debug mode
       -H=[unix:///var/run/docker.sock]: tcp://[host[:port]] to bind or unix://[/path/to/socket] to use.
 When host=[0.0.0.0], port=[4243] or path=[/var/run/docker.sock] is omitted, default values are used.
-      -api-enable-cors=false: Enable CORS headers in the remote API -b="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking -bip="": Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of -b -d=false: Enable daemon mode
+      -api-enable-cors=false: Enable CORS headers in the remote API -b="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking; use 'host' for host networking
+      -bip="": Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of -b -d=false: Enable daemon mode
       -dns="": Force docker to use specific DNS servers